Home » Blog » Destinations » Ultimate New Caledonia Travel Guide: All You Need to Know

 Hiring A Car To Get Around

-If you didn't know it yet, but New Caledonia actually has five main islands: Ouvea, Lifou, Mare, Isle of Pines and Grande Terre, the biggest island where the capital Noumea is located as well many of New Caledonia's activities and things to see.
+If you didn't know it yet, but New Caledonia actually has five main islands: Ouvea, Lifou, Mare, Isle of Pines and Grande Terre, the biggest island where the capital Noumea is located as well as many of New Caledonia's activities and things to see.

 Best Things To Do In Noumea